Robinpig/Note/docs/CS/DB/DB.md

 One of the most popular storage structures is a B-Tree.
 Many open source database systems are B-Tree based, and over the years they’ve proven to cover the majority of use cases.

+Immutable data structures are often used in functional programming languages and are getting more popular because of their safety characteristics: once created, an immutable structure doesn’t change, all of its references can be accessed concurrently, and its integrity is guaranteed by the fact that it cannot be modified.

+On a high level, there is a strict distinction between how data is treated inside a storage structure and outside of it.
+Internally, immutable files can hold multiple copies, more recent ones overwriting the older ones, while mutable files generally hold only the most recent value instead.
+When accessed, immutable files are processed, redundant copies are reconciled, and the most recent ones are returned to the client.

+We use B-Trees as a typical example of mutable structure and Log-Structured Merge Trees (LSM Trees) as an example of an immutable structure.
+Immutable LSM Trees use append-only storage and merge reconciliation, and B-Trees locate data records on disk and update pages at their original offsets in the file.

+In-place update storage structures are optimized for read performance: after locating data on disk, the record can be returned to the client.
+This comes at the expense of write performance: to update the data record in place, it first has to be located on disk.
+On the other hand, append-only storage is optimized for write performance.
+Writes do not have to locate records on disk to overwrite them.
+However, this is done at the expense of reads, which have to retrieve multiple data record versions and reconcile them.